 Under the terms of the Hannah Employment Agreement, if, at any time during the term of the Hannah Employment Agreement, (1) Herbalife terminates Ms. Hannah's employment without Cause (as defined in the Hannah Employment Agreement) Herbalife must pay Ms. Hannah (in addition to all accrued base salary, bonus for the year preceding the year of termination, benefits and other amounts Ms. Hannah is entitled to) an amount equal to one year's salary and bonus (the bonus for the year of termination shall be equal to one year's base salary).
 In addition, Herbalife shall continue to afford to Ms. Hannah medical, dental, vision, long-term disability and life insurance benefits for one year.
-If Ms. Hannah (1) dies or (2) becomes disabled at any time during the term of the Hannah Employment Agreement, upon the Death or Disability of Ms. Hannah (as defined in the Hannah Employment Agreement), Herbalife must pay Ms. Hannah or her beneficiaries or estate (in addition to all accrued base salary, bonus for the year preceding the year of termination, benefits and other amounts Ms. Hannah is entitled to as of the date of termination) Ms. Hannah's base salary and bonus for one year (the bonus for the year of termination shall be equal to one year's base salary).
-In the event Ms. Hannah terminates her employment or Herbalife terminates Ms. Hannah is entitled to as of the date of termination, benefits and other amounts Ms. Hannah is entitled to as of the gear of termination, benefits and other amounts for the year preceding the year of termination shall be equal to one year's base salary).
-In the event Ms. Hannah terminates her employment or Herbalife terminates Ms. Hannah is entitled to as of the date of termination, benefits and other amounts Ms. Hannah is entitled to as of the date of termination, benefits and other amounts Ms. Hannah is entitled to as of the year of termination, benefits and other amounts Ms. Hannah is entitled to as of the date of termination, benefits and other amounts Ms. Hannah is entitled to as of the date o
+If Ms. Hannah (1) dies or (2) becomes disabled at any time during the term of the Hannah Employment Agreement, upon the Death or Disability of Ms. Hannah (as defined in the Hannah Employment Agreement), Herbalife must pay Ms. Hannah or her beneficiaries or estate (in addition to all accrued base salary, bonus for the year preceding the year of termination, benefits and other amounts Ms. Hannah is entitled to as of the date of termination Ms. Hannah's base salary and bonus for one year (the bonus for the year of termination shall be equal to one year's base salary).
+In the event Ms. Hannah terminates her employment or Herbalife terminates Ms. Hannah's employment for Cause, Herbalife must pay Ms. Hannah all accrued base salary, bonus for the year preceding the year of termination, benefits and other amounts Ms. Hannah is entitled to as of the date of termination.

-Ms. Hannah has been granted stock options as of March 10, 2003 under the WH Holdings (Cayman Islands) Ltd. Option Plan to purchase 603,792 common shares of Holdings at an exercise price of \$0.88 per share and 301,896 common shares of Holdings at an exercise price of \$3.52 per share.
+Ms. Hannah has been granted stock options as of March 10, 2003 under the WH Holdings (Cayman Islands) Ltd. Option Plan to purchase 1,207,583 common shares of Holdings at an exercise price of \$0.44 per share and 603,792 common shares of Holdings at an exercise price of \$1.76 per share.
 The options granted to Ms. Hannah are subject to a vesting schedule whereby 15% of the options vest immediately and thereafter, vest at a rate of 5% each quarter until all of the options become fully vested and exercisable as of June 30, 2007.
 The options expire 10 years after the date of grant.